RobertDurfee/PortableExecutable/README.md

 	return 0;
 }
 ```
 Usage is incredibly simple.
-Here, the executable `Test.exe` is loaded and all headers and section data is printed to the standard output stream.
+Here, the executable `Test.exe` is loaded and all headers and section data are printed to the standard output stream.